Robin lives in the San Francisco Bay Area. She has three children and loves to share delicious recipes with other cooking enthusiasts.

 - 1 cup of water

 If your local grocery store doesn't have a large selection of organic food, there are other easy ways to find delicious organic fruits and vegetables.

 - Check out your local farmer's market.
 Farmer's markets have become increasingly popular over the past ten years and are great places to meet local farmers and buy farm-fresh, organic produce.
 Many even have live entertainment, turning grocery shopping from a chore into an enjoyable family outing.
 Visit Local Harvest to search for farmer's markets in your area.

 - Subscribe to a CSA (Community Supported Agriculture).
 With a CSA, you buy shares in a local farm and in return receive a weekly box of farm-fresh produce—often delivered right to your door.
 CSAs are great ways to develop relationships with local food growers and to get exposed to new fruits and vegetables.
 Visit Local Harvest to find a CSA where you live.

 Finding organic produce to cook at home can be difficult enough, but what happens when you go out to eat?
 How do you know which restaurants serve organic food?
 Luckily, the Eat Well Guide can help you find local bakers, stores, caterers, and restaurants that serve organic food.

-- Organic foods many times spoil more quickly than non-organic ones, because small, organic farmers aren't as efficient in getting their product to the market.
+- Organic foods many times spoil more quickly than non-organic ones because small, organic farmers aren't as efficient in getting their products to the market.
 So try to eat your organic veggies quickly!

 - Read labels carefully.
 Don't be fooled by descriptions like "natural," "all-natural," or "free-range."
 All organic foods at your local grocery store will carry a USDA certification and label.